jupyterj0nes/sabonis/README.md

  - :mag: Extracts and merge lateral movements from more than 7 different EVTX files
  - :mag: Parses Squid proxy events
  - :mag: Extracts all lateral movements from PCAP files
- - :zap: Quick and low memory compuption
+ - :zap: Quick and low memory comsumption
  - :bookmark_tabs: Loads different sources into a Neo4J database
  - :mag: Includes a Cypher Playbook to make investigations easy